nikolalsvk/blog/content/blog/how-to-upload-file-in-react/index.md

 ![Multiple files upload in React with status indicator](./multiple-files-upload-in-react-with-status-indicator.gif)

 But, what if we can make that easier and if we try to use an already-baked solution?
-Let's try out Uploadcare's React Widget for file upload in the next section.
+Let's try out Uploadcare's File Uploader for file upload in the next section.

 ## Uploading files in React with Uploadcare React Widget